 Vision Therapy for Kids – Another Success Story

 A great new book, giving a mother-daughter perspective of the success of vision therapy for kids.
-Robin and Jillian Benoit are the authors of Jillian’s Story: How Vision Therapy Changed My […]
+Robin and Jillian Benoit are the authors of Jillian’s Story: How Vision Therapy Changed My Daughter’s Life.
+The book is about how Robin looked beyond their ophthalmologist’s narrow view in treating her daughter’s amblyopia.
+Here is a summary of […]

 Visual Processing & Academics

 Do you have students or children who struggle in school and have difficulty keeping up on schoolwork?
-Do you have students or children who are frustrated with reading, resist handwriting […]
+Do you have students or children who are frustrated with reading, resist handwriting or timed tests?
+Did you know that… 1 in 4 school-aged children have visual problems Attention, behavioral or learning difficulties can often be dues to […]

 Visual Learning – Be an Effective Speaker!

 Many thanks to Thomas and Amee Lacoq for their excellent LaCoq Practice Development Workshop, “More Patients Breakthrough Course in Plano, Texas.
-This course is designed to teach optometrists and their […]
+This course is designed to teach optometrists and their staff how to effectively communicate with parents and educators about the importance of visual learning for academic success.
+Highlights included: Very specific ways to communicate […]

 Primary Care Optometrists- Need to Refer for Vision Therapy